iCSawyer/NLPerturbator/README.md

 * `\HumanEval-R` and `\MBPP-R`: manually verified perturbation datasets with default frequency

-_Note: In a few cases, there is no available element in the prompt to perform the perturbation, the perturbed prompt and original prompt are the same in such cases._
+_Note: In a few cases, there is no available element in the prompt to perform the perturbation, therefore the perturbed prompt and original prompt are the same in such cases._

 ## Evaluation Process with *bigcode-evaluation-harness*

 ### Models

 In our paper, we use [*bigcode-evaluation-harness*](https://github.com/bigcode-project/bigcode-evaluation-harness) to run the experiments of code generation.
-We use six code LLMs to run the experiments.
+We use seven code LLMs to run the experiments.
 Here are 🤗Hugging Face links of these models: [StarCoder](https://huggingface.co/bigcode/starcoder), [WizardCoder](https://huggingface.co/WizardLM/WizardCoder-Python-7B-V1.0), [InCoder](https://huggingface.co/facebook/incoder-6B), [CodeGeeX2](https://huggingface.co/facebook/incoder-6B), [CodeLlama](https://huggingface.co/TheBloke/CodeLlama-7B-fp16), and [CodeGen2](https://huggingface.co/Salesforce/codegen25-7b-mono).
-For GPT-3.5-Turbo, we invode the official API from OpenAI.
+For GPT-3.5-Turbo, we invoke the official API from OpenAI.

 ### *bigcode-evaluation-harness*